Do you want to be part of a team that transform the lives of young people?

 - Opportunities for promotion and development

-We currently have 240 students, years 7 and 8.
-In September 2018, we will have 360 pupils.
+We currently have 360 students, years 7, 8 and 9.
 We will continue to grow each year until we are at full capacity, 720 students including our Sixth Form.
 Whether you are an outstanding experienced teacher looking for a new challenge, or trainee teacher seeking your first role, you will play a key part in the School’s development.
 You could play a part in leading and shaping the vision and future of our school for many years to come.

 If you align with our vision, values, and are committed to ensuring that ‘disadvantaged’ does not dictate educational outcomes, then you will greatly enjoy working at Goresbrook.